 As a school our enrichment programme includes ‘Do Something Different’ weeks where all the curriculum is taught through one curricular area (e.g. science).
 As a school, we use the National Gallery’s ‘Take One Picture’ project successfully to this end.
 The ‘Take One Picture’ project is run across a half term and normally culminates in an Exhibition of the children’s work.

 In addition to these DSD days, the school council lead Charity based days, where they look outside our community to support others who are less fortunate than themselves.
-Previously, the school council has organised Charity days in aid of Macmillan, Comic Relief, Sport Relief, Shooting Stars, The Catholic Children's Society and many more.
-This year, 2017/18, many more events are planned.
+Previously, the school council has organised Charity days in aid of Macmillan, Comic Relief, Sport Relief, The Catholic Children's Society and many more.

 At Sacred Heart, we believe it is important that our pupils leave us as responsible, well-prepared and well-rounded young people.
 We endeavour to achieve this through the opportunities offered through a broad and balanced curriculum.

-On Monday 5/11/18 and Wednesday 7/11/18, we waved goodbye to our World War 2 evacuees, as our Year 6 pupils were evacuated to the Lincolnsfield Centre in Bushey, near Watford.
+Every year, we wave goodbye to our World War 2 evacuees (Year 6 pupils) as they are evacuated to the Lincolnsfield Centre in Bushey, near Watford.

-During the evacuation period, the pupils were immersed in life as it would have been between 1939 - 1945.
+During the evacuation visit, the pupils are immersed in life as it would have been between 1939 - 1945.

 In this section you will find the Termly Curriculum Outlines for each year group.
 These are published and distributed to the respective classes at the beginning of the Autumn, Spring and Summer terms.
 They include information on: